NaftaliProjects/JavaTaskCalendar/README.md

 - click the required date and a text filed will pop up, write your task down and click ok.

 ## Notice
-- i havnt yet added the option to save the task into a file, right now it only saves in run time.
+- i haven't yet added the option to save the task into a file, right now it only saves in run time.

 ## Pics